Providenciales Kayaking

 This coastal area largely consists of a beach and sandbar that filled in between Little Water Cay and Water Cay.
 The northern side of this region is an exquisite beach, and the southern side is a sheltered and shallow lagoon.
 Iguanas roam the area, and baby lemon sharks can be spotted here too.

-The paddle to Half Moon Bay from Providenciales can be a bit of a challenge to beginners due to the distance, though some tours do visit this area.
+Kayaking to Half Moon Bay from Providenciales can be a bit of a challenge for beginners due to the distance, though some tours do visit this area.
 Be sure to take plenty of drinking water and sun protection.

 Turtle Tail

 Another fun location to explore is Turtle Tail Beach.
-Unfortunately, no business provides kayak or paddleboard rentals in the area, yet many of the vacation rentals here have their own equipment for guests.
+Unfortunately, no business provides kayak or paddleboard rentals in the area, yet many of the villas here have their own equipment for guests.

 Turtle Tail has several small beaches and lagoons, many impressive vacation homes, and the tiny uninhabited islands of the Dick Penn Cays, the Bird Egg Cays, and Bristol Cay.